by24225/IOp_test/README.md

 # IOp
-Inequality of opportunity (IOp) measurement and Shapley decomposition based on each variable or groups of variables, with multiple inequality measure indexs.
+Inequality of opportunity (IOp) measurement and Shapley decomposition based on each or groups of variables, with multiple inequality measure indexs.

-It's able to use all the models in `tidymodels` for IOp measurement
+It's able to use all the models in `tidymodels` for IOp measurement.

 ## Usage
 ```